pogonomyrmex661/pogonomyrmex661.github.io/_posts/2023-07-03-Smooth Green Snake in Southwestern Colorado.md

 categories: [snake]
 tags: [colorado, reptile, snake]
 image: images/20230629_083316-r.jpg
-description: Laurie and I were out walking along the Dolores River a couple of days ago.
-We were on our way back when Laurie noticed a snake stretched across the trail.
-The snake was a such a bright green color that…
+description:
 ---

-![picture](images/20230629_083145-r.jpg)
-*Smooth Green Snake (_Opheodrys vernalis_) in the dust and gravel of the trail*

 Laurie and I were out walking along the Dolores River a couple of days ago.
 We were on our way back when Laurie noticed a snake stretched across the trail.
 The snake was a such a bright green color that it seemed to glow.

+![picture](images/20230629_083145-r.jpg)
+*Smooth Green Snake (_Opheodrys vernalis_) in the dust and gravel of the trail*

 It was a Smooth Green Snake - _Opheodrys vernalis_.